AmadiDelight1/Delight-Repository/Project/Personal Finance Analysis README.md

 ----

 ## Financial Overview
-This report presents a comprehensive overview analysis of my personal bank statement from Jan 2025 to Sept 2025, based on the provided dataset.
-The primary objective of this analysis is to automate workflow for my bank statament in other to monitor my personal finance cash flow over a period of time.
+This report presents a comprehensive overview analysis of my sister personal bank statement from Jan 2025 to Sept 2025, based on the provided dataset.
+The primary objective of this analysis is to automate workflow for her bank statament in other to monitor her personal finance cash flow over a period of time.
 By extracting these financial insights, this report will provide clear meaning into financial performance and offer insightful recommendations on how to optimize savings by reducing withdrawals.

 ----